AN/APG-76 radar family: AN/APQ-92

 The first radar of the radar family AN/APG-76 belongs to is AN/APQ-92, which equipped A-6A.
 AN/APQ-92 is a search and navigational radar, with function called search radar terrain clearance (SRTC) to generate a synthetic terrain display on the pilot's Vertical Display Indicator (VDI), which is a large cathode ray tube (CRT) display in the center of the pilot's console, right under the gun sight.
-The display showed vertical terrain development in a 53 degree x 26 degree window about the projected flight path.
+The display showed vertical terrain development in a 53 degree by 26 degree window about the projected flight path.
 If the Intruder was heading for a valley between two hills, the pilot would see return generally in the shape of two hills (one on either side of the display), with a curving "V" notch in the center between them.
 The limitation of SRTC is in its inability to detect smaller artificial features - like cables suspend across a valley.

 AN/APQ-92 is part of DIANE (Digital Integrated Attack/Navigation Devices), which consists of multiple radars: the Norden AN/APQ-92 search and navigation radar, the separate AN/APQ-88 for tracking/attacking, AN/APN-141 radar altimeter, & AN/APN-122 navigational radar to provide position updates to the AN/ASN-31 inertial navigation system.